 Harry Potter aside, is pumpkin juice real?
 Is there such thing as it?

 Yep!
 It is a real beverage people drink and it’s good for your health.
 Thanks to the low amount of calories, many tout it for weight loss and dieting purposes.
+It’s actually pretty popular in South Korea and you can buy the imported juice on Amazon.

 While you can now buy it for sale, there is actually a history of its use going back to the early days of America.
 Five years before the United States officially became a country, this pumpkin juice recipe is dated from 1771 (1):